Articles

 Possible interactions include:

-• Colchicine (Colcrys, Mitigare, Gloperba).
-Taking this anti-inflammatory drug used to prevent and treat gout attacks might decrease your body's ability to absorb vitamin B-12.
+- Colchicine (Colcrys, Mitigare, Gloperba).
+Taking this anti-inflammatory medicine used to prevent and treat gout attacks might lower how well the body can absorb vitamin B-12.

-• Metformin (Glumetza, Fortamet, others).
-Taking this diabetes drug might reduce your body's ability to absorb vitamin B-12.
+- Metformin (Glumetza, Fortamet, others).
+Taking this diabetes medicine might lower the body's ability to absorb vitamin B-12.

-• Proton pump inhibitors.
-Taking omeprazole (Prilosec), lansoprazole (Prevacid) or other stomach acid-reducing drugs might decrease your body's ability to absorb vitamin B-12.
+- Gastric acid inhibitors.
+Taking omeprazole (Prilosec), lansoprazole (Prevacid) or other stomach acid-reducing medicine might lower the body's ability to absorb vitamin B-12.

-• Vitamin C (ascorbic acid) supplements.
-Taking vitamin B-12 with vitamin C might reduce the available amount of vitamin B-12 in your body.
-To avoid this interaction, take vitamin C two or more hours after taking a vitamin B-12 supplement.
+- Vitamin C (ascorbic acid) supplements.
+Taking vitamin B-12 with vitamin C might lower the available amount of vitamin B-12 in the body.